LAGoM-NLP/transtokenizer/CONTRIBUTING.md

 ### Write Documentation

-tik-to-tok could always use more documentation, whether as part of the official tik-to-tok docs, in docstrings, or even on the web in blog posts, articles, and such.
+transtokenizer could always use more documentation, whether as part of the official transtokenizer docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/ipieter/tik-to-tok/issues.
+The best way to send feedback is to file an issue at https://github.com/ipieter/transtokenizer/issues.

 If you are proposing a feature: